mongoose-os-apps/shelly-homekit/README.md

 _✗: not possible_
 _1: includes lock, outlet and valve_
 _2: includes doorbell_
-_3: includes motion, occupancy, contact_
+_3: includes motion, occupancy, contact, smoke, leak_
 _4: with [Sensor AddOn](https://shop.shelly.cloud/temperature-sensor-addon-for-shelly-1-1pm-wifi-smart-home-automation#312)_ and DS18B20 sensor

 Features that are not yet supported: